brocaar/chirpstack-network-server/docs/content/features/rx-parameter-configuration.md

 # RX parameter (re)configuration

-LoRa Server supports the (re)configuration of the following RX parameters:
+ChirpStack Network Server supports the (re)configuration of the following RX parameters:

 * **RX delay** the delay between the end of TX and the first reception slot.
 * **RX1 data-rate offset** the offset used to calculate the RX1 data-rate,